sahil-681/Gymnastics-Data-Challenge/README.md

 ## Introduction:

-The goal of this analysis and Shiny pap is to navigate the multifaceted challenges of selecting the most optimum team to pick for the 2024 Paris Olympics Gymnastics Event.
+The goal of this analysis and Shiny app is to navigate the multifaceted challenges of selecting the most optimum team to pick for the 2024 Paris Olympics Gymnastics Event.
 Our tool is built on the comprehensive dataset provided, and takes the help of a plethora of R scripts written